 - Washington DC National (DCA): American Tap Room

 - Amex Platinum – The card gets you access to 1,200 airport lounges across 130 countries and counting.
 That’s through their own network, The Centurion Lounge and The International American Express lounges, as well as partner networks, Delta Sky Club and Priority Pass Select lounges.
 At any visit to a Priority Pass Select lounge, you may bring in two guests for no charge.
 You will be charged $27 for any additional guests.

 - Amex Business Platinum – The card gets you access to 1,200 airport lounges across 130 countries and counting.
 That’s through their own network, The Centurion Lounge and The International American Express lounges, as well as partner networks, Delta Sky Club and Priority Pass Select lounges.
 At any visit to a Priority Pass Select lounge, you may bring in two guests for no charge.
 You will be charged $27 for any additional guests.

 - Amex Hilton Aspire – The card provides free Priority Pass Select membership for the primary cardholders.
 It also gets free access for up to two guests.
 It comes with a $450 annual fee.

 - Amex Hilton Ascend – 10 free Priority Pass Lounge passes and no free guests.
 The card has a $95 annual fee.

-- Amex SPG Luxury – The card provides free Priority Pass Select membership for the primary cardholders which includes unlimited lounge visits for you and up to two guests per visit.
+- Amex Marriott Bonvoy Brilliant – The card provides free Priority Pass Select membership for the primary cardholders which includes unlimited lounge visits for you and up to two guests per visit.

 - Chase Sapphire Reserve – The card provides free Priority Pass Select membership for the primary cardholders.
 It also gets free access for up to two guests.
 The card has a $450 annual fee for this card, and each additional authorized user will cost $75 per year.
 But authorized users receive their own Priority Pass Select membership.